Charli D'Amelio: Early life

 Charli Grace D'Amelio was born in Norwalk, Connecticut, on May 1, 2004, the daughter of photographer and former model Heidi D'Amelio and business owner and former Republican Connecticut Senate candidate Marc D'Amelio.
+Her mother is Cajun and is from Louisiana.
 She has an older sister, Dixie, who is also a social media personality.

 She began dancing at the age of three, and was a competitive dancer for over 10 years prior to starting her TikTok career in 2019.

 She formerly attended the private King School in Stamford, Connecticut, but began attending school virtually following her social media popularity.

 Career

-2019–2021: Rise to prominence on TikTok
+2019–2021: rise to prominence on TikTok

 D'Amelio first began posting on TikTok in May 2019 with a lip syncing video alongside her friend.
 Her first video to gain traction, a side-by-side video (known on the platform as a "duet") with user Move With Joy, was posted in July 2019.
 D'Amelio has expressed confusion regarding her rise to popularity, telling Variety, "I consider myself a normal teenager that a lot of people watch, for some reason.
 It doesn't make sense in my head, but I'm working on understanding it."
 Since then, her content has mainly consisted of videos dancing to trending songs on the platform.
 In October 2019, she gained further exposure for her videos performing a dance called the "Renegade" to the K Camp song "Lottery".
 She was subsequently credited with popularizing the dance on social media, while also being incorrectly credited with creating the dance, and was referred to as the "CEO of Renegade" by TikTok users.
 Following a New York Times profile of dancer Jalaiah Harmon revealing her as the original creator of the dance, D'Amelio received online backlash for not crediting Harmon, and began regularly crediting the creators of the dances she performed.
 She joined the collaborative TikTok content house The Hype House in November 2019 alongside her sister, Dixie.

 In late 2019, former Sony Music executive Barbara Jones signed D'Amelio to her management company, Outshine Talent, and in January 2020, she signed with United Talent Agency along with the rest of her family.
 Bebe Rexha invited D'Amelio to perform alongside her during her opening performance for the Jonas Brothers in November 2019.
 That same month, she began posting on her YouTube vlog channel.